Niro86/plugin-samples/README.md

-# 🔌 Figma Plugin Samples
+# 🔌 Figma Plugin Samples New

 Sample plugins using the [Figma Plugin API][docs].